makeandbuild/vessl/README.md

 For an example of the usage see UserDao_IT

-## fixtures
+## Fixtures

-you can also make use of the fixture functionality to load test data from class resources.  the solution this is based upon seperates loaders from persisters and takes into account order of data that is being loaded.  if you have cross referencing associations, then you will probably want to write your own custom EntityLoaders and EntityManagers.
+You can also make use of the fixture functionality to load test data from class resources.  the solution this is based upon seperates loaders from persisters and takes into account order of data that is being loaded.  if you have cross referencing associations, then you will probably want to write your own custom EntityLoaders and EntityManagers.

 * src/test/resources/fixtures includes json resources to be loaded
 * src/test/java/integration/com/makeandbuild/vessl/fixture/Fixture_IT.java has the tests for loading and purging data
 * src/test/resources/spring.xml definition of fixture sets up the meta data for the project and takes into account the ordering

-there are some tests
+There are some tests
 * testAll() demonstrates how you can setup a set of resource files to be loaded in spring and purge() or load() as a complete set
 * testResourceSingularly() demonstrates on how to pass in a resource location to load a resoruce explicity
 * testEntityClassSingularly() demonstrates how to purge via a given Model class

-## validation
+## Validation

 Validation is supported via JSR-303 annotations and custom spring Validator instances you define.
 Simply defining an instance of ValidationProxyManagerImpl in the application context will suffice to load (and cache) all custom